MachineMC/Machine/CONTRIBUTING.md

 | `@Helper`            | Makes the code readability worse, doesn't really help much.
 | `@StandardException` | Makes the code readability worse, doesn't really help much.

-Please be aware that we may choose to remove Lombok from the project at some point in the future.
+Please be aware that we may decide to remove Lombok from the project at some point in the future.
 Therefore, avoid overusing it when it is unnecessary.

 ### Code Contract Annotations